florianmarkusse/html-parser/README.md

 # HTML-PARSER

-This project. contains my (in-progress) implementation of a lenient HTML-parser.
+This project. contains an (in-progress) implementation of a lenient HTML-parser.

 **Currently, this project is only good for minfying HTML.
 Please come back later or [contribute](#contributing) to speed up the process of this project.**